mit-orcd/orcd-docs-edit/docs/software/apptainer.md

      ```
      ssh <user>@openmind7.mit.edu
      ```
-     As a certain amount of computing resources are required to run Singularity, alwways start with getting an  interactive session on a compute node,
+     As a certain amount of computing resources are required to run Singularity, always start with getting an  interactive session on a compute node,
      ```
      srun -t 60 --constraint=rocky8 -c 4 --mem=10G --pty bash
      ```